Full Disk Access and why you shouldn’t be afraid of It

-macOS 10.14 Mojave is the “most secure macOS up to date”, if you believe Apple advertising, of course.
-This macOS update introduces unprecedented restrictions on third-party apps that operate on your Mac.
-Long gone are times when an app could easily access your content, Mail, address books, and browser history.
-With global data leakages happening on a daily basis, no wonder that in 2018 Apple placed a kind of “an Iron Curtain” that seals up your most important data, namely, Full Disk Access permission.
+Full Disk Access as a term first appeared on macOS 10.14 Mojave.
+That macOS update introduced unprecedented restrictions on third-party apps that operated on your Mac.
+These restrictions made it impossible for apps to easily access your content, Calendar, Contacts, Camera, and Microphone.
+With global data leakages happening on the daily, no wonder that Apple placed a kind of “an Iron Curtain” that sealed up your most important data, namely, Full Disk Access permission.

 How to give Full Disk Access?

-- Click on Apple icon > System Preferences...
+- Click on the Apple icon > System Settings...

-What is Full Permissions and how to give them?
+What are Full Permissions, and how to give them?

 How is Full Disk Access different from standard permissions requests on macOS?
 Permissions are granted for individual actions, like accessing your Photos, whereas Full Disk Access gives unrestricted rights to do multiple operations on your Mac.
 System permissions come in 3 types.

-Permission-protected areas are: contacts, microphone, webcam, Mail, remote desktop control, and calendars.
-Whenever an app wants to have access to your a, b, c... it will initiate a standard dialogue box (you’ve seen it million times) where you can click either “Ok” or “Don’t Allow”.
+Permission-protected areas are contacts, microphones, webcam, Mail, remote desktop control, and Calendars.
+Whenever an app wants to have access to your a, b, c... it will initiate a standard dialogue box (you’ve seen it million times) where you can click either “Ok” or “Don’t Allow.”
 In the second case, an app will crash if it attempts to access the restricted areas on your Mac.
-Once again, you should be ready for a flood of permission prompts when you upgrade to macOS 10.14 Mojave.

 The problem comes when some user permissions get lost or broken.
 One morning you may find that you no longer can open a file or access a certain folder on your Mac.
 Luckily, there is an easy way to fix it.

-I usually fix disk permissions with a tool called CleanMyMac X which has a pretty strong reputation within Mac community.
+I usually fix disk permissions with a tool called CleanMyMac X, which has a pretty strong reputation within the Mac community.

 To fix broken disk permissions:

-- Download CleanMyMac from developer’s site (free download)
+- Download CleanMyMac from the developer’s site (free version you can download)

-If you perform the rest of maintenance tasks from the described section you may even see your Mac running faster and smoother.
+If you perform the rest of the maintenance tasks from the said section, you may even see your Mac running faster and smoother.